 If an error is detected while taking a sample, the Determinator says “INVALID SAMPLE” at the same time the display will scroll one of the following messages to report the actual error and requests the user retry the sample.
 Possible errors include:

 While the vehicle is in operation, you will be required to provide retests at random intervals.
 As the driver, you are required by law to safely provide this sample.
 Once a test is called for, reduce vehicle speed, pull over, and find a safe location to perform the Random Retest requirement.
 Turning off the vehicle will not change or eliminate the retest requirement.
 If you turn it off during the retest, you can turn the vehicle back on and fulfil the test requirement (doing this in some states may be considered a violation).
 The random retest sample is provided the same way as the original sample – by providing a Blow/Suck/Blow sample.
-The time allowed for you to provide this test is 3 minutes.
-If you do not provide the test in this initial 3 minutes the device will verbally request you do so.
+The time allowed for you to provide this test is 5 minutes.
+If you do not provide the test in this initial 5 minutes, the device will verbally request you do so.
 Do not leave a vehicle running unattended - the random retest will require a sample.
-If a sample is not provided in the allotted time, sanctions will be invoked.
-These include an early lockout and vehicle warning indications.
-For positive driver identification, the Device takes the driver’s photo at the instant a sample is called for, and again when the sample is provided.
-Obstruction of the Camera is considered a violation of Arizona State law, and can be punishable by extension of your requirement, or suspension of your driving privilege.
+If a sample is not provided in the allotted time, sanctions may be invoked.
+These may include an early lockout and vehicle warning indications.
+For positive driver identification, the device takes the driver’s photo at the instant a sample is called for, and again when the sample is provided.
+Obstruction of the camera is considered a violation of Arizona law and may subject you to a fine or imprisonment or both.

 If the engine dies, or is turned off, a courtesy restart is allowed.
-If a random retest is not required, the vehicle may be restarted for up to two minutes If the engine ever dies or is turned off, turn the key off then to the run position and wait for the device to say “you may start the vehicle” DO NOT attempt to restart the engine until you hear “You May Start the Vehicle” doing so may result in a recorded violation and an early service notification
+If a random retest is not required, the vehicle may be restarted for up to 3 minutes.
+If the engine ever dies or is turned off, turn the key off then to the run position and wait for the device to say “you may start the vehicle.”
+DO NOT attempt to restart the engine until you hear “You May Start the Vehicle.”
+Doing so may result in a recorded violation and an early service notification.

-The Determinator must be returned for state mandated at regular intervals.
-Every time the Hand Held is turned on, it will display the number of days before the next required service “service due XX day”...
+The Determinator must be returned for state mandated service every 90 days.
+Every time the Hand Held is turned on, it will display the number of days before the next required service “service due XX day”.
 When the device is in the final day before service is due the device will read service due 2 days.
 When the actual day of service arrives, the device will read SERVICE DUE MIDNIGHT.
 Remember Service due means service is approaching, and Lock due means lock out is approaching.
-To perform this, you will need to return to your installation center.
-YOU WILL NEED AN APPOINTMENT TO PERFORM THIS SERVICE.
+To perform service, you will need to return to your installation center.
+YOU WILL NEED AN APPOINTMENT IN ORDER TO PERFORM THIS SERVICE.
 The STATE OF ARIZONA requires your data be reported to them within certain limits.
-If you are late in taking your vehicle in, your data will not be able to be reported in time, your license/privilege may be suspended, and you may be subject to additional fees.
-If your license/ privilege is suspended, the time with the interlock installed during that suspension will not count toward your required interlock time.
-Additionally, if service is not performed within the allotted time, the unit will become “locked out”; No samples will be accepted, and the vehicle may not be started.
+If you are late in taking your vehicle in, your data will not be able to be reported in time, and your license/privilege may be suspended.
+Additionally, if service is not performed within the allotted time, on the 91stday the unit will become locked out, no samples will be accepted, and the vehicle may not be started.
 A code may be entered through the Hand Held’s keypad to allow a limited period to return for service, but you must contact ADS and provide the displayed 8-digit serial number and evidence of your appointment to receive a temporary code.
 A charge will apply.

-If you fail a start test due to the presence of alcohol, then the device will enter a temporary time out (3-10 min) when this occurs you should immediately determine the reason, and retest after an appropriate time, or the temporary time out has passed.
-“A person tampering with, circumventing, or otherwise misusing this Ignition Interlock System is guilty of a misdemeanor, and, on conviction is subject to additional time in the Interlock Program, a fine, imprisonment, or possibly all of the above.
-Tampering and circumvention include: jump or push starting the vehicle, opening the unit’s case, disconnection of the Vehicle Module or battery, and bogus breath samples.
-If any tampering, circumvention, or positive alcohol is detected by the unit, the service interval may go into an early return for service, and be set to lock due 7 days.
-If this occurs the unit will be locked out unless returned for service within this time period, you will need to notify Alcohol Detection Systems of the situation so that we can ship a replacement Hand Held device before the countdown ends, there is a charge for this type of violation.
+If you fail a start test due to the presence of alcohol, then the device will enter a temporary time out (2-5 min).
+When this occurs you should immediately determine the reason, correct it, and retest after an appropriate time, or the temporary time out has passed.
+“A person tampering with, circumventing, or otherwise misusing this Ignition Interlock System is guilty of a misdemeanor punishable as provided by law.
+Tampering and circumvention include any attempt to circumvent normal operation of the device.
+If any tampering, circumvention, missed retest, or positive alcohol is detected by the unit, the service interval may go into an early return for service, and be set to lock due 3 days.
+If this occurs the unit will be locked out unless returned for service within this time period.
+There is a charge for this type of violation.
 The Determinator Hand Held and Vehicle Module devices log and report all aspects of the unit’s operation as well as any tampering or circumvention detected to state authorities.
 The state may send a request for explanation letter on these types of events, so you must answer these requests when you receive them.
 WARNING!
 ANY PERSON TAMPERING WITH, CIRCUMVENTING, OR OTHERWISE MISUSING THIS DEVICE IS GUILTY OF A CLASS 1 MISDEMEANOR AND WILL BE REPORTED TO YOUR SENTENCING AGENCY.

 The Determinator measures and will report the presence of alcohol as a violation and will require an early return for service.
 Many products you may not consider contain alcohol include:

 The occurrence of a positive alcohol sample must be explained to the proper authorities.
-The early return for service will also cost the user in inconvenience and the cost of a download.
-To prevent any of these issues avoid eating and smoking while using the Determinator.
+The early return for service will also cost the user in inconvenience and fees.
+To prevent any of these issues, avoid eating and smoking while using the Determinator.
 Wait at least 15 minutes before providing a sample if any of the products listed above are ingested.
-If you do provide a sample and receive a “pos Alcohol” the device will go into a short time out, wait out the time out, rinse your mouth out with water and try again.
+If you do provide a sample and receive a “pos Alcohol” the device will go into a short time out.
+Wait out the time out, rinse your mouth out with water and try again.
 The state will look at the entire sequence rather than the one event.
 The state may send a request for explanation letter on these types of events, so you must answer these requests when you receive them.
-Having successful retests after a failed test is mandatory so do not leave your vehicle, until you pass a test.
-We recommend correcting the issue, and retesting as soon as the device will allow you to.
-Always consider your exposure to Alcohol how ever minimal you believe it is and correct if necessary
+Having successful retests after a failed test is highly recommended, so do not leave your vehicle, until you pass a test.
+Always consider your exposure to alcohol however minimal you believe it is and correct if necessary.

-The Service Center is responsible for vehicle installation, monthly service, early lock out resets, and removal of the Determinator.
+The service center is responsible for vehicle installation, monthly service, early return resets, and removal of the Determinator.
 Feel free to contact Alcohol Detection Systems to report any problems or ask questions related to the operation of the Determinator

 The Determinator should not interfere with the operation of a vehicle after it has been started.

 The following messages may be displayed at unit startup with the unit temporarily disabled.
 If this occurs, turn the ignition off and back on to retry normal operation.
-If the problem persist check the listing below to see what you can do to resolve the issue, if you cannot resolve the issue call our office and be sure to tell us exactly what the display scrolls in its entirety (the key code will change each time the Ignition is turned off and on) the important message happens after the key code.
+If the problem persists, check the listing below to see what you can do to resolve the issue, if you cannot resolve the issue, call our office and be sure to tell us exactly what the display scrolls in its entirety (the key code will change each time the Ignition is turned off and on).
+The important message happens after the key code.